Boating Facilities Program

 - More than 1800 markers on 32 water bodies

 - Produce boat launch and navigational aids information

-Over 400 launch sites are provided by the Maine's Division of Parks and Public Lands and the Department of Inland Fisheries and Wildlife.
+Over 400 launch sites are provided by Maine's Bureau of Parks and Lands, and the Department of Inland Fisheries and Wildlife.

 Launch Sites may have: (see boat launch listings below for specific site details)

 - Gravel or hard-surfaced ramps

 - Rest rooms